Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_10.md

 Once you answer all of the prompts and the upload completes, you can go to `http://myappname.meteor.com` and use your app from anywhere.

 Now try to play around with the deployed app on different devices.
-This might be in a browser on your mobile phone, a laptop or a stationary computer.
+This might be in a browser on your mobile phone, a laptop or a desktop computer.

 Add, remove and change some parties and you will see that all opened versions of the app update almost simultaneously on different devices.

-UI updates of a Meteor app is fast, user-friendly and reliable, thanks to WebSockets and different complex concepts realized in Meteor, like Meteor Latency Compensation.
+UI updates of a Meteor app are fast, user-friendly and reliable, thanks to WebSockets, latency compensation and different complex concepts realized in Meteor.

 # Summary

 Congratulations, you've made a working app that you can now use with your friends!

-You can download source code of the app up to this point [here](https://github.com/Urigo/meteor-angular2.0-socially/archive/step_09.zip).
+You can download the source code of the app up to this point [here](https://github.com/Urigo/meteor-angular2.0-socially/archive/step_09.zip).

-On the next step, we'll take a detour to see that while we were building a web app, we also created a pretty nice mobile app along the way.
+In the next step, we'll take a detour to see that while we were building a web app, we've also created a pretty nice mobile app along the way.

 {{/template}}